Princess Eugenie Marries Wine Merchant At Second Big Royal Wedding In UK

 But what may be a mixture of royal wedding overload and scepticism about Eugenie's role in Britain's public life stripped Friday's ceremony of some of its charm.

-Newspapers have spent weeks complaining about taxpayers having to foot the 2 million pound ($2.6 million, 2.3 million euro) security bill.
+Newspapers have spent weeks complaining about taxpayers having to foot the £2 million ($2.6 million, 2.3 million euro) security bill.

 They noted the expense could have been spared had Eugenie not insisted on having a horse-drawn carriage parade around Windsor -- just like Meghan and her prince.